 There are numerous “self-build” website providers out there, which can offer you the tools you’ll need to build your own website with relative ease.
 These providers often include domain registration and renewal, along with a range of website templates to choose from.

 However, you’ll need to be proficient in at least basic html and css if you want to customise the look and layout of your website to fit your business, along with an understanding of how websites work, if you want to make significant alterations to the way your chosen template functions.
 Self-build solutions usually provide limited technical support if anything goes wrong behind the scenes, but you’ll also need to create and optimise all your own content, and if you get stuck – you’re on your own.

 In our opinion, the best self-build website solution out there, is WordPress.com.
-WordPress.com offers its “Business” services at a monthly cost of £20 (as of May 2019).
+WordPress.com offers its “Business” services at a monthly cost of £20 (as of March 2022).
 Many businesses also opt for the purchase of a “premium” website template, to give their website a responsive design, and make their online presence stand out from the crowd.
-Good, well-built themes generally market for a one-off cost between £100 to £200.
+Good, well-built themes generally market for a one-off cost between £200 to £300, for a lifetime licence.

 There is another form of WordPress: WordPress.org.
 WordPress.org is not the same service as WordPress.com.
 Instead, it is a bare-bones content management system that many web developers favour (including ourselves), to manage websites that they themselves have designed and built from scratch.
 WordPress.org requires you to have you own server, a knowledge of working with databases, and an advanced level of experience in working with coding languages.

-As of March 2019, WordPress.org powers a full third – 33% – of the entire internet.
+As of March 2022, WordPress.org powers almost half – 43% – of the entire internet.
 Some of the largest companies and organisations on the planet rely on it, including Ford, Sony, eBay, the BBC, MTV, and CNN, to name just a few.